Everything you need to know about the life insurance medical exam

 • Hyperglycemia or elevated glucose: This could be an indicator of diabetes.

-• Organ issues: Kidney infections, liver problems and other organ-related issues can show up on a life insurance test.
+• Organ issues: Kidney infections, liver problems, and other organ-related issues can show up on a life insurance test.

 • Prostate cancer: Male applicants over the age of 50 may also be asked to conduct a prostate-specific antigen (PSA) test.

-Results that show any of the above may lead to higher premiums or, in severe cases, a declined application.
+If your results show any of the above, it could lead to higher premiums or, in severe cases, a declined application.
 If you purposely conceal information that’s revealed after the medical exam, your application could be denied or your coverage could be canceled.
-The life insurance company may also note on your Medical Information Bureau (MIB) report that you were dishonest, causing other companies to deny you coverage in the future.

 What do life insurance drug tests look for?